michel1991/ocp-java-11/lambda/md/README.md

 Options D and F are incorrect because while a concurrent or synchronized list may make the stream operation thread-safe, they are still stateful lambda expressions.

+#### What is a difference between lambdas and method references?
+* A. Only one can take a method parameter.
+* B. Only one can reference an effectively final local variable.
+* C. Only one can make a method call where the method parameter is the hard-coded number 3.
+* D. Only one can use deferred execution.
+* E. None of the above.

+Both lambda and method references can be passed to another method as a parameter and executed later ruling out options A and D.
+One big difference is with a lambda like: () -> s.charAt(3).
+The s variable must be final or effectively final variable in both lambdas and method references, making option
+B incorrect.
+However, there isn’t a way to use the hard-coded number in a method reference.
+Therefore, option C is a difference and the answer.